What is the seated abductor machine?

 Benefits of the seated abductor exercise

-The seated abductor exercise strengthens and develops the outer thigh muscles.
+The seated abductor exercise strengthens the outer hips, glutes and thighs.
 This exercise is great to use in tandem with the seated adductor exercise for overall thigh development.

 How to use the seated abductor machine